About the School

-Manuela is joining the British International School of Timisoara as a reception teacher and coordinator.
-Manuela graduated from university in Bucharest with a bachelor’s degree in Geography and has achieved a certificate in Early Years Education (EYFS) from the University of Roehampton, in London.
+Manuela joined the British International School of Timisoara as a reception teacher and coordinator.
+Manuela graduated from university in Bucharest with a bachelor’s degree in geography and has achieved a certificate in Early Years Education (EYFS) from the University of Roehampton, in London.
 She has been working in the international school sector with a British based curriculum for over twenty years, as an EYFS teacher and member of the management team.
 Before joining us at BIST, Manuela has been working as the EYFS stage coordinator and reception class teacher in a British international school in Bucharest.

 Prior to that, she was part of the management team in one of the first international nurseries with a British based curriculum in Romania.
 Manuela loves travelling, reading and going to the cinema.
 She brings along her expertise wrapped in love and ready to nurture all of our young learners.

 Key Stage 1 Coordinator and Primary School Teacher

 PGCE, BA, MA